balaji2005/DevCom-Website/README.md

 ## Overview

 Welcome to my static portfolio website!
 This website serves as a showcase of my work, skills, and experiences.
 It is designed to provide visitors with a glimpse into my professional background and projects.
 Feel free to explore and learn more about me.
+I made this site for an assignment for selection into DevCom.
+I did get selected for the second round, So Hooray!!!

 ## Table of Contents